 Although some Israeli medical professionals are still hesitant to suggest patients medicate with marijuana, doctors that are knowledgeable about its potential benefits can obtain a personal-use license for the patients from the Health Ministry.
 Doctor Raphael Mechoulam admires what Tikkun Olam is doing with their program, however he believes that the real advancements in medicine are going to be made in laboratories, not on farms.
 He has been conducting research on marijuana and its cannabinoids for over 40 years in Jerusalem, and stated that cannabis, although it has been researched a fair amount, has never been studied correctly.
 Mechoulam believes that isolating the compounds, or cannabinoids, in their rare forms is where we are going to find the true medicinal benefits.

-Patients Showing Promising Results
+Medical Marijuana Patients Show Promising Results

 His researchers have administered a number of tests on human patients, treating them with extremely precise doses of THC dissolved in an oil-based solution.
 They have witnessed promising results in the treatments of brain trauma, diabetes, cancers, and osteoporosis.
 One particular 20-year-old patient underwent a bone marrow transplant two years ago.
 Since then his body has been rejecting the transplanted marrow, resulting in a chronic rejection called Graft-versus-host disease.
 The transplanted immune cells were attacking his body giving him diarrhea, digestive problems, and painful, hard skin.
 He is now treated with a measured dosage of THC in drop form, and has seen a significant improvement in his quality of life.
 He no longer gets an upset stomach or diarrhea, and his appetite has increased significantly allowing him to get back to his original weight.
 You can hear the full story in the video posted below.